core-wg/resource-directory/draft-ietf-core-resource-directory.md

    interfaces with this multicast address.)
 2. It may be configured with a DNS name for the RD and use DNS to return the IP address of the RD; it can find a DNS server to perform the lookup using the usual mechanisms for finding DNS servers.
+3. It may be configured to use a service discovery mechanism such as DNS-SD, as outlined in {{rd-using-dnssd}}.

 For cases where the device is not specifically configured with a way to find a resource directory, the network may want to provide a